 What Is Severance Pay?

-When most people think of severance pay, they think of large payments made to CEOs of companies when they are forced out of their job.
+When most people think of severance pay, they think of large payments made to CEOs of companies when they are forced out of their jobs.
 However, regular employees also often receive severance pay upon termination of employment.
 Severance pay is usually based on how long a worker was employed.
 However, there is no federal requirement under the Fair Labor Standards Act (FLSA) for severance pay.
 Severance pay agreements are strictly between an employee and their employer.
+Severance pay can be distributed over time, which may offer tax benefits by potentially lowering the tax bracket and liability.

 How Is Severance Pay Taxed?